 “In these discussions, there appears to be a general consensus that while social networks are useful to achieve work-related goals, email remains the undisputed communications tool in the enterprise.”
 The statistics back up these claims.

-Worldwide, there are more than 2.5 billion email users, and that number is expected to climb to 2.9 billion by the end of next year.
-That represents more than a third of the global population operating one or more active email accounts.
+Worldwide, there are more than 2.5 billion users, and that number is expected to continue to climb.
+That represents more than a third of the global population operating one or more active accounts.

-Right now, only about 25 percent of current email accounts are business accounts, but we can expect a rapid increase in those as well.
-The average office worker will send and receive as many as 121 email messages per day.
+Right now, only about 25% of current accounts are business accounts, but we can expect a rapid increase in those as well.
+The average office worker will send and receive as many as 121 emails per day.

 David Roe also addressed a SendGrind study called The Future of Digital Communication, which evaluated trends in digital communication among the various generations.
-The findings showed that 74 percent of people chose email as their preferred method of communication and 89 percent email at least once every month for business or personal reasons.
+The findings showed that 74% of people chose email as their preferred method of communication and 89% email at least once every month for business or personal reasons.